-NMI recommends that all measuring instruments used for trade are checked regularly by a technician licensed by NMI (servicing licensee).
+We recommend you have your measuring instruments used for trade checked regularly by a technician licensed by NMI (servicing licensee).

 Trade measurement inspectors

-How can I contact NMI directly for a trade measurement enquiry or to lodge a trade measurement related complaint?
+How can I contact NMI to lodge a trade measurement related complaint or enquiry?

 You can call the NMI trade measurement hotline on 1300 686 664 or email email@example.com to have an enquiry answered or a trade measurement related complaint investigated.